Home

 Liquor

-• Will you have an open bar (does the price include premium brands or house brands, after dinner cordials) or bottles on each table?
+• Will you have an open bar (does the price include premium brands or house brands, after dinner cordials) or bottles of wine on each table?
+(I'd like to make a note - I haven't been to any weddings that have individual bottles of hard liquor on each table.
+That tradition went out long ago.)

 • Will you serve beer, wine and soft drinks only?